ethanc8/NewDocumentation-Make/source/Topics/Aggregate.md

 Serial and parallel subdirectories
 ----------------------------------

 Starting with version 2.4.0, gnustep-make supports two new ways of organizing multi-directory projects.
-From 2.4.0 you can use serial-subdirectories.make and parallel-subdirectories.make instead of aggregate.make to better control how you want the build to be done when using parallel building.
-Please check the forthcoming “Parallel Building” Tutorial for more information.
+From 2.4.0 you can use `serial-subdirectories.make` and `parallel-subdirectories.make` instead of aggregate.make to better control how you want the build to be done when using parallel building.
+Please check the forthcoming [“Parallel Building” Tutorial](ParallelBuilding.md) for more information.

-At the moment, for maximum compatibility with older versions of gnustep-make, using aggregate.make is still the recommended way of controlling subdirectories.
-We mentioned the existence of serial-subdirectories.make and parallel-subdirectories.make so that you know what they are in case you stumble upon them.